ejmg/ageof.info/site/content/about/_index.md

 - programming languages and PLT
 - systems programming
 - software design and safety
-- novel interdisciplinary applications of computer science, particularly theory
+- computation social science

-in a previous life, i studied financial, monetary, and institutional economics. a lot has changed since then and so have i, but my passion for these topics have grown more intense. maybe one day i'll give them the focus they deserve.
+in a previous life, i studied financial, monetary, and institutional economics. a lot has changed since then and so have i, but my passion for these topics have only grown more intense. maybe one day i'll give them the focus they deserve.

 if you've read this far, you may be interested in my [cv (of sorts)](assets/pdfs/cv.pdf).